brandung/capitan/README.md

 ```

 ### Route
-If your live server paths differ from your local project paths, you can set routes to map those paths correctly.
+If your live server paths differ from your local project paths, you can set routes to map those paths correctly (see an example in the typo3.json).

 ```
 {